Skip to content

 Microsoft Edge Privacy Settings set to Balanced

 Once enabled, it will block nearly every tracker and script and even stop cookies from collecting data.
 However, it could also break some site components, and the ones dependent on Java scripts are known to suffer the most.
-So decide on this trade-off accordingly.

-Disable Extensions
+Tip 6: Disable the Browser Extensions

 Extensions are small software programs that add more functionality to your browser.
 However, they could be giant red flags whenever the question of the browser’s privacy arises.

 This is because, for most harmful trackers or programs with malicious intents, the path to enter your browser is usually via the extensions gateway.
-So the safest bet is to remove all the installed extensions.
+So, the safest bet is to remove all the installed extensions.

 Disable the Extensions on Web Browser